loiskilberg/FinalProject/source/02_layingOutMultipleCovers.rst

 #.
 Place fifth image, rasterize it, rotate it, and position it 3/4" in from the right and flush with the top of the page.
 It should be just to the right of the first image.

 #.
-Place the sixth image, rasterized and rotated, just below the fifth image.
+Place the sixth image, rasterize it, rotate it, and position it just below the fifth image.

 #.
 Place the seventh and eighth images, rasterize them, rotate them, and position them.
 The eight image shoulid be flush with the bottom of the page.